xiix0/scam/README.md

-You may get an opportunity for advancement today.
-Watch it!
+You will gain money by an illegal action.